Careers Policy 2021/2023

 Performance management objectives for staff directly linked to employability, enterprise, IAG and work experience programme.

-St Martins work experience programme will run for yr 11 from Autumn term, placements are individualised and generally over a week.
+§ St Martins work experience programme will run for yr 11 from Autumn term, placements are individualised and can be over one week or extended over a longer period.

-Vocational offsite placements for all Horizons students one day a week – Catering, Animal Care, Engineering, Painting and Decorating, Construction, Hair and Beauty, Digital Photography, Duke of Edinburgh.
+§ Vocational offsite placements for all Horizons students one day a week – Catering, Fitness, Child Care, Painting and Decorating, Digital Skills and Art.

-Employer visits to set of 5 separate sectors – Hospitality and Catering, Leisure, Digital, Construction, Care; including pre-visit with employer representative and feedback session.
+§ Employer visits to set of 5 separate sectors – Hospitality and Catering, Leisure, Digital, Construction, Care.

-Student enterprise business, Gallery 5 printing, based in the Guildhall market – all students are interviewed at the beginning of the year for the different roles.
+§ Student enterprise business based in Derby City Centre– all students are interviewed at the beginning of the year for the different roles.

 Please see Careers curriculum map for whole school activity plan.